campuscode/rails-guides-pt-BR/source/active_record_validations.md

 => ["can't be blank", "is too short (minimum is 3 characters)"]
 ```

-### `errors.where` and error object
+### `errors.where` and Error Object

-Sometimes we may need more information about each error beside its message.
-Each error is encapsulated as an `ActiveModel::Error` object, and [`where`][] method is the most common way of access.
+Sometimes we may need more information about each error besides its message.
+Each error is encapsulated as an `ActiveModel::Error` object, and the [`where`][] method is the most common way of access.

-`where` returns an array of error objects, filtered by various degree of conditions.
+`where` returns an array of error objects filtered by various degrees of conditions.

 ```ruby
 class Person < ApplicationRecord